 How Staffing Firms Can Boost ROI with Strategic VMS Support

 As adoption of vendor managed programs (and use of VMS platforms) has grown, staffing firms are faced with increased competition and the challenges of serving VMS clients, profitably.
 Frustrating as this high volume, low margin work may be (for those of us who remember the “good old days” of relationship-based staffing), the rewards of a VMS client are still notable.
-So how does a smart, competitive staffing firm to maximize margin and productivity from VMS client staffing?
+So how does a smart, competitive staffing firm maximize margin and productivity from VMS client staffing?
 Read on.

 Challenges of VMS Staffing